The Duality Of Methadone

 Methadone is a pain medication that is also used for the treatment of Opioid withdrawal, also known as Medication Assisted Treatment (MAT).
 The medication can be used for a brief period to get patients through acute withdrawal, or for longer periods of time as a maintenance therapy.
 Methadone is primarily associated with the treatment of Heroin addiction, but it is used to treat addiction to many other opioids as well.
 Much of the information on methadone discusses its use as a treatment while often ignoring its addictive qualities.

-If you’re struggling with a methadone addiction, you’re not alone.
-Plaguing people across the country who want to recover from their opiate addiction, methadone can cause as much harm as good.
+If you’re struggling with a Methadone addiction, you’re not alone.
+Methadone can be highly addictive and for many patients it can cause as much harm as good.

-Withdrawal from methadone can be particularly painful because the drug stays in your system for far longer than many other drugs.
+Withdrawal from Methadone can be particularly difficult because the drug stays in your system for far longer than many other Opioids.

 Defeating Your Methadone Addiction

 Overcoming an addiction that has become a part of your life can be overwhelming.
 Many people are deep into their addiction, unable to remember what life was like before Methadone.
 But if you’re at the point where your Methadone addiction has lowered your quality of life, or if you want to recovery before that happens, it’s time to overcome it.